mongodb/atlas-sdk-go/docs/doc_4_authentication.md

 ### Creating a Custom Transport

 You can create a custom transport to inject the OAuth token into HTTP requests.
-The `OAuthCustomHTTPTransport` provides an `UnderlyingTransport` field that specifies the transport to be used for requests.
+The `OAuthCustomHTTPTransport` provides an `UnderlyingTransport` field that specifies the transport to use for requests.

 ```go
 tokenSource := credentials.NewTokenSourceWithOptions(credentials.AtlasTokenSourceOptions{